dwilla/mgc-docs/seo_discussion.md

 This is a way of strictly identifying links as internal to ensure that search engines can assess site structure quickly.

 ### Semantic HTML
-Tags like <main>, <article>, <header>, <p>, rather than just a bunch of divs can help search engines read page structures better and can make pages like blog posts look more valuable.
+Tags like ```<main> <article> <header> <p>```, rather than just a bunch of divs can help search engines read page structures better and can make pages like blog posts look more valuable.
+Wordpress themes do a notoriously poor job of this since they rely on the id of the element rather than the tag itself.
+Relying on the id is very effective for creating reactive ui's, but generally unnecessary for static pages where SEO is important.

 ### Secure Certificates
 HTTPS is known to help significantly with SEO and it's worth enforcing even on completely static pages.
+Wordpress does this most of the time, when building custom web apps this is also common since HTTPS is required for cookies, and cookies are required for authorization and event tracking.

 ### Mobile Friendly
 Having mobile friendly versions of landing pages tends to boost SEO, this is taken care of to some degree in most wordpress, and vanilla css themes, although some teaking is often still required.